hashicorp/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 * `args` - (Optional) Arguments to the entrypoint.
 The docker image's CMD is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
 The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/containers#containers-and-commands)
 * `command` - (Optional) Entrypoint array.
 Not executed within a shell.
 The docker image's ENTRYPOINT is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
 The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/containers#containers-and-commands)
-* `env` - (Optional) List of environment variables to set in the container.
+* `env` - (Optional) Block of string name and value pairs to set in the container's environment.
+May be declared multiple times.
 Cannot be updated.
 * `env_from` - (Optional) List of sources to populate environment variables in the container.
 The keys defined within a source must be a C_IDENTIFIER.
 All invalid keys will be reported as an event when the container is starting.
 When a key exists in multiple sources, the value associated with the last source will take precedence.
 Values defined by an Env with a duplicate key will take precedence.
 Cannot be updated.
 * `image` - (Optional) Docker image name.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/images)
 * `image_pull_policy` - (Optional) Image pull policy.
 One of Always, Never, IfNotPresent.
 Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/images#updating-images)